 Part-research center and art gallery, part-rum bar with live music, CubaOcho is a true Little Havana treasure.
-During the day, explore the collection of antique artwork and furniture from 1850-1958 and ask the owner to show you pieces formerly owned by Frank Sinatra.
+During the day, explore the collection of antique artwork and furniture from 1850-1958.
+Ask the owner to show you pieces formerly owned by Frank Sinatra.
 It’s a place for locals to congregate day and night over cigars in the outdoor courtyard.
 Head over to the bar and sip from a huge selection of rum (arguably the most extensive rum bar in Miami) that would make a pirate king proud.
 Weekend evenings come alive with live music ranging from jazz to salsa and everything in between.
-Get on the dancefloor yourself or just sit back and watch the locals shimmy in this intimate setting.
+Get on the dancefloor yourself or just sit back and watch the locals play in this intimate setting.

 YUCA 501 on South Beach

 YUCA, an acronym for “Young Urban Cuban-Americans,” serves up contemporary Cuban and Nuevo Latino dishes downstairs and on the sidewalk at this Lincoln Road restaurant.
-The upstairs ballroom is the location for salsa lessons on Wednesday and Friday nights starting at 7:30 p.m.
-With floor-to-ceiling windows overlooking passersby on Lincoln Road and the Miami night sky, it’s an inspiring setting to test your salsa skills.
-Expect live music or a DJ and stick around after your lesson to work on your moves in a festive atmosphere.
+The upstairs ballroom is the location for salsa lessons on Wednesday and Friday nights starting at 8:30 p.m.
+It's an inspiring setting to test your salsa skills, with floor-to-ceiling windows overlooking passersby on Lincoln Road and the Miami night sky.
+Expect live music or a DJ and stick around after your lesson to work on your moves with the local Miami Beach crowd.

 Salsa Mia on South Beach

 Salsa Mia runs the show at Mango's on South Beach every night of the week.
 Come and enjoy a one and a half hour class for all levels, followed by an hour of practice for $40 per person.
-Make a night of it on Fridays when the Salsa Nightclub takes over at 11 p.m. and the pros come out to shake their hips and spin to live music and a DJ.
-The atmosphere is friendly and inviting whether you choose to grab a partner and show off your own moves or simply want to watch others while sipping a mango mojito.
+Make a night of it on Fridays when the Salsa Nightclub takes over at 11 p.m. and the pros come out to shake their hips and spin to live music.
+The atmosphere is friendly and inviting, whether you choose to grab a partner and show off your own moves or simply want to watch others while sipping a mango mojito.
 Visit salsamia.com and sign up to get your Salsa Lessons & Party Pass ticket which gives you VIP club entrance until 4am.

 La Covacha in Doral